iadarroch/FSProfiles/README.md

 **Ways to use:**
 * Select a single profile to see all its bindings.
 * Select two different profiles for a controller to compare bindings.
-* Select your active controller profiles to get a list of all current bindings.
+* Select a set of controller profiles to get a list of all current bindings.

+## To Install
+To install the utility, perform the following steps:
+* Download the installer from the latest release.
+* Run the installer.
+You may have to click through a security warning.
+* Accept the defaults and install.

+The installer will currently set up a desktop shortcut and a menu folder and item.

 ## To Run
 To run the program:
-* first download the release and put in a folder on your computer.
-* Navigate to the folder, and double click on the MSFS2020.Profiles.exe
+* Launch the program using either the menu item or desktop shurtcut.
+* On first use, you may get a message to install the .NET 8 runtime.
+If you get the warning, you must install the runtime for the utility to work.
-* If you are running a native install, it should automatically populate the path and the list of detected profiles.
+* If you are running a native Flight Simulator 2020 install, it should automatically populate the path and the list of detected profiles.
 * If the profiles are not automatically displayed, you will need to:
   * Either enter or paste the actual path, or use the `Select Profile Path` button to browse to it.
   * Once the path has been chosen, click the `Process Folders` button to detect any profiles.
+This will populate the list of detected profiles.
 * Now tick the profiles you wish to include in the report.
 * Click the `Generate Binding Report` button to generate the report.